East Carbon City, Utah

-East Carbon-Sunnyside was a city in Carbon County, Utah, United States.
-East Carbon-Sunnyside was incorporated on January 1, 2014, from the merger of the cities of East Carbon and Sunnyside.
+East Carbon City is a city in Carbon County, Utah, United States, that was incorporated on January 1, 2014 as East Carbon-Sunnyside, from the merger of the cities of East Carbon and Sunnyside.
 East Carbon-Sunnyside was a temporary name, to be used until the city council could adopt a permanent name.

-As of January 1, 2016 the merged cities are officially known as East Carbon City.

-Encompassing the subdivisions of Columbia, Dragerton and Sunnyside.
+As of January 1, 2016 the merged cities are officially known as East Carbon City, encompassing the subdivisions of Columbia, Dragerton and Sunnyside.